 In the late 1990's, Mills began directing and producing his own written works on stage, gaining critical notice with "SquareOne" in LA as well as an Ovation Nomination for his adaptation of "A Christmas Carol: The Ghost Story of Christmas" which he directed in collaboration with DeafWest Theatre in American Sign Language.
 In 2003, he produced and acted in the film of his play "Hotel Lobby", and thereafter cast himself full-time as a filmmaker.
 He made his directorial debut with the 15-minute film "A Cigar at the Beach" (2005) which screened world-wide in 166 festivals, winning 47 awards.
 He followed up with another short "LIMINAL" in 2008 that accumulated 84 festival screenings and 30 awards.
 Mills is a member of Academy Award Winner Bobby Moresco’s Actors’ Gym and is included in Del Weston’s (AOF) Top 100 Indie Filmmakers In The World Part 1.
-He traces whatever dramatic sense he cobbles and conjures to the relentless, playful, and intuitive ghost of Stella Adler.
+He is mortally coached by the “living” ghost of Stella Adler.